 Post Withdrawal Disbursements: If a Student did not receive all of the Title IV funds earned, a Student may be due a post-withdrawal disbursement.
 If the post withdrawal disbursement includes grants, the school must disburse the grant funds as soon as possible but no later than 45 days after the date of the school's determination that the student withdrew (no confirmation from the student is required).
-If the post withdrawal disbursement includes Direct Loan funds, the School must offer the loan funds to the student or parent (in the case of PLUS Loans) within 30 days of the date the school determined the student withdrew, allowing the student or parent at least 14 days to respond and accept or decline the funds.
+If the post withdrawal disbursement includes Direct Loan funds, the School must offer the loan funds to the student or parent (in the case of disbursement includes Direct Loan funds, the School must offer the loan funds to the student or parent (in the case of PLUS Loans) within 30 days of the date the school determined the student withdrew, allowing the student or parent at least 14 days to respond and accept or decline the funds.
 The school must obtain the Student's or parent's (in the case of PLUS Loans) permission before it can disburse the Direct Loan funds.
 A Student or parent may choose to decline some or all of the Direct Loan funds, so the Student or parent do not incur additional debt.